 At the end of this C4P, the shortlisted CSOs will be invited to a face-to-face boot camp organized by each SS.
 The CSOs participating in the Bootcamp will be supported in planning their project through workshops of co-construction and collective reflection.
 The objective of the Bootcamp will be to challenge the project leaders in relation to the issue in question and to help them better structure their ideas before the pitch to the funding committee.

 Shortlisted CSOs will receive two individual coaching sessions to prepare their detailed project proposal pitch in front of the funding committee.
 These sessions will help them refine their proposals and train them to present their project.
 Special attention will be given to applications from young people and women.

 In the end, 5 to 6 projects, per country, led by local CSOs will be supported and funded.

 Projects to be supported:

-1. The so-called “classic” development projects of general interest operating exclusively with the granting of subsidies.
+1. The so-called “classic” development projects of general interest operate exclusively with the granting of subsidies.

 They are intended to respond to a local problem on the sub-themes of the sustainable city without generating income directly for the association that carries them.

-Examples of “classic” projects: Creation of a bicycle route to invite people to discover a historical and cultural heritage and to promote urban eco-tourism, or awareness raising training of residents in solid waste selective sorting in partnership with local authorities to improve waste management systems.
+Examples of “classic” projects: The creation of a bicycle route to invite people to discover a historical and cultural heritage and to promote urban eco-tourism, or awareness raising training of residents in solid waste selective sorting in partnership with local authorities to improve waste management systems.